7 signs your IBS may be SIBO

-This month is Irritable Bowel Syndrome (IBS) Awareness Month.
+This month is Irritable Bowel Syndrome (IBS) Awareness Month and today we cover the 7 signs that your IBS may be caused by SIBO.
 So what is IBS and why are we interested in it?
 IBS can feel like a life sentence those who are diagnosed with it, as they are often told it can only be managed, not cured.
-IBS is a broad classification for people experiencing digestive discomfort that cannot be diagnosed, and is said to affect 10 - 15% of people in the developed world, and in Australia is estimated to affect 20% of the population.
+IBS is a broad classification for people experiencing digestive discomfort that cannot be diagnosed and is said to affect 10-15% of people in the developed world.
+In Australia is estimated to affect 5 million people, while in the US, over 100 million Americans are predicted to have digestive discomfort.
 People who have been diagnosed with IBS can experience abdominal bloating, constipation, diarrhoea, food sensitivities, and/or abdominal pain or discomfort.
 It is twice as common in women as men, typically occurring before the age of 45.
 In conventional medicine, there is no known cure.

 There is, however, light at the end of the tunnel for those with IBS.
-A relatively unknown condition, Small Intestinal Bacterial Overgrowth (SIBO) is estimated to be the underlying cause of IBS in 60% of cases, with one study demonstrating 84% of IBS patients testing positive for SIBO.
-So how can you tell if SIBO may be the underlying cause of your digestive woes?
-Check out the following 7 signs that you may have SIBO.
+A relatively unknown condition, Small Intestinal Bacterial Overgrowth (SIBO) is estimated to be the underlying cause of IBS on average in 60% of cases, with one study demonstrating 84% of IBS patients tested positive for SIBO.
+So how can you tell if SIBO may be the underlying cause of your IBS and digestive woes?
+Check out the following 7 signs that your IBS may actually be caused by SIBO.

 Have you ever had to undo your belt buckle because your gut has bloated, sometimes to the extent that you look pregnant?
 Bloating is a very common symptom of SIBO and is caused by gasses being released by the bacteria in your small intestine, as they ferment and digest your food.

 Unexplained pain and cramping commonly occurs with SIBO and can leave you feeling miserable and very uncomfortable.